The $2.00 Purse

 A Day Shopping in Rural Brazil

 The intense Brazilian sun sent me seeking shelter in a small shop while I waited for my friend.
 I tucked myself in the shadows behind the sun bleach mannequins which were dressed in counterfeit Tommy Hilfiger, Nike and Adidas gear.
 This shop sells a little bit of everything with nothing costing more R$15 (Brazilian Reals) that's about $5 (US).
 There are no prices marked and the store is nothing more than a tiny open-fronted hole, not more than 9' across.
 It sells clothing of random sizes too small for those who buy them and in the center are tables full of panties, towels and other odds and sods that no one can live without.
-I stood waiting and watching the crowds pass by on the uneven narrow sidewalk.
-The open air butcher across the street busied himself waving a towel trying to discourage the flies from landing on his once fresh meat.
+I stood waiting and watching the crowds pass by on the uneven cobbled sidewalk.
+The open-air butcher across the street busied himself waving a towel trying to discourage the flies from landing on his once fresh meat.
 A few doors away the post office is packed as everyone needs to pay their car tax which is due at the end of the month.
 The line is long and spills onto the sidewalk with at least 30 people waiting.
 With only one attendant those people will be there for at least an hour paying tax on cars they can't afford.
 Credit has taken a firm grip in this part of Brazil

 She Wants the Red Purse

-Seconds later, flying past my shoulder was her old green purse.
+Seconds later, flying past my right shoulder was her old green purse.
 It had been cast out as trash on the sidewalk, unwanted and unneeded.
 Staring at the discarded article, wondering what to do, I watched as people saw it and continued to walk past.
 Stepping over trash on the sidewalk was nothing new for them.
 I, on the other hand, was concerned about this purse.
 A wide range of emotions flashed through me, anger, disgust, acceptance, and an inbuilt or brainwashed need to pick it up and put it in a trash can.

 What to Do?